Why Leaders React to Noise and Miss Signal

 This essay examines why attention in organisations is drawn toward urgency rather than importance and how that dynamic affects people management.

-The wider series explores how averages hide variation how emotional strain becomes operational risk and why managing people requires different signals than managing performance.
+The wider series explores how averages hide variation, how people pressure becomes operational risk, and why managing people requires different signals than managing performance.